Neural Wave Functions for Superfluids: Discussion

-To demonstrate success of the AGPs FermiNet, we also compared our calculated total energies with state-of-the-art fixed-node diffusion QMC energies obtained using a Jastrow-BCS Ansatz \cite{forbes2011}.
+To demonstrate the success of the AGPs FermiNet, we also compared our calculated total energies with state-of-the-art fixed-node diffusion QMC energies obtained using a Jastrow-BCS Ansatz \cite{forbes2011}.
 For all systems with more than a few particles, the AGPs FermiNet achieves lower (\emph{i.e.}, better) variational energies than FN-DMC using the same model interaction and system parameters.

-The failure of the original FermiNet Ansatz comes as a surprise because the original FermiNet paper \cite{pfau2020} argued that any many-body fermionic wavefunction can be represented as a single determinant of FermiNet orbitals.
+The inability of the Slater FermiNet Ansatz to accurately describe the UFG ground state comes as a surprise because the original FermiNet paper \cite{pfau2020} argued that any many-body fermionic wave function can be represented as a single determinant of FermiNet orbitals.
 However, the mathematical argument relies on the construction of FermiNet orbitals with unphysical discontinuities.
-Whether or not any wavefunction can be represented as a single determinant of FermiNet orbitals of the type used in practice, which are differentiable everywhere except at electron-electron and electron-nuclear coalescence points, remains an open question.
-Another limitation is that the original FermiNet architecture, which is rather simple, may not be able to represent an arbitrary FermiNet orbital.

-Even if a single FermiNet determinant is general in principle, there is no guarantee that it is equally easy to represent all wavefunctions.
-It may be that producing an accurate representation of a paired wavefunction requires the width and number of layers in the network to increase rapidly with system size.
-The observation that the original FermiNet works well when $N \lessapprox 10$ but that the quality of the results degrades rapidly for larger systems suggests that this is, in fact, the case.
+Whether or not any wave function can be represented as a single determinant of FermiNet orbitals of the type used in practice, which are differentiable everywhere except at electron-electron and electron-nuclear coalescence points, remains an open question.
+Another limitation is that the architecture of the FermiNet neural network, which is rather simple, may not be able to represent an arbitrary many-electron FermiNet orbital.
+Even if a single-determinant Slater FermiNet wave function is general in principle, there is no guarantee that it is equally easy to represent all wave functions.
+It may be that producing an accurate representation of a paired wave function requires the width and number of layers in the neural network to increase rapidly with system size.
+Furthermore, if a network of fixed size is used, it may be necessary to increase the number of Slater FermiNet determinants rapidly as the system size increases.
+The observation that the Slater FermiNet works well when $N \lessapprox 10$ but that the quality of the results degrades rapidly for larger systems, along with the scaling study presented in the final part of the Results section, suggests that this is, in fact, the case.

-One of the most important strengths of the original FermiNet is that it does not require the use of an explicit basis set.
-In particular, there is no need to construct and optimize a new basis set for every new system or particle.
-Our modified AGPs FermiNet for paired superfluids inherits this advantage.